Trinity Celebrates Pride: Our Love Makes Us One

 What Is Pride Sunday?

-Beginning in the pews and ending in the streets, Pride Sunday is “a day we remember that each of us — and in particular our LGBTQ+ siblings — is formed with divine precision and purpose,” says Vicar Michael Bird.
+Beginning in the pews and ending in the streets, Pride Sunday is “a day we remember that each of us — and in particular our LGBTQIA+ siblings — is formed with divine precision and purpose,” says Vicar Michael Bird.

 A stack of books over a white background